-Welcome to out guide to cebu blue pothos care.
-It is is a show-stoppingly beautiful small houseplant once it fenestrates, that has ballooned in popularity in recent months, and luckily is really straight forward to care for, we go into detail below…
+Welcome to my guide to cebu blue pothos care.
+I have a few of these plants and I grow them for sale.
+It is is a show-stoppingly beautiful small houseplant once it fenestrates, that has ballooned in popularity in recent years, and luckily is really straight forward to care for, we go into detail below…

 Cebu Blue Pothos Summary